Bravura-Security/alexandria.github.io/sessions/intro.md

 Elements that are unique to responses include:

 * People can vote on the quality of the response the Assistant is given.
 * People can give a comment that allows them to explain what they like and dislike about the response.

+Each session counts towards transaction counts for billing purposes.